Umayyad Caliphate: Legacy

-Modern Arab nationalism regards the period of the Umayyads as part of the Arab Golden Age which it sought to emulate and restore.
+Modern Arab nationalism regards the period of the Umayyads as part of the Arab Golden Age which it sought to emulate.
 This is particularly true of Syrian nationalists and the present-day state of Syria, centered like that of the Umayyads on Damascus.
-The Umayyad banners were white, after the banner of Muawiya ibn Abi Sufyan; it is now one of the four Pan-Arab colours which appear in various combinations on the flags of most Arab countries.
+The Umayyad banners were white, after the banner of Mu'awiya ibn Abi Sufyan; it is now one of the four Pan-Arab colors which appear in various combinations on the flags of most Arab countries.